SahibjotDalla/Simple-Notes/README.md

 **Simple Notes** is a straightforward and efficient note-taking application designed to help you manage your thoughts and tasks with ease.
 Whether you're jotting down quick reminders or organizing detailed notes, this app provides a clean and intuitive interface for all your note-taking needs.

 ### ✨ Features
-- **Create and Delete Notes:** Easily create new notes and remove old notes when they're no longer needed.
+- **Create and Delete Notes:** Quickly create new notes and delete old notes when they’re no longer needed.
-- **Save and Open Notes:** Save your notes for future use and open them at any time.
+- **Save and Open Notes:** Keep your notes safe by saving them for later, and easily open them when you need to.
-- **Dark and Light Mode:** Toggle between dark and light mode to suit your preference or environment.
+- **Dark and Light Mode:** Choose between dark and light themes to match your environment or personal preference.

 ### 🛠️ Built With
 This project was developed using **Python** and the **CustomTkinter** library, combining the power of Python with a modern, customizable UI framework to deliver a seamless user experience.